-3.2.2 To get paid by marketplaces and companies by bank transfer, Payoneer provides receiving accounts that work like local accounts.
-So, you can receive local bank transfers in local currencies.
+3.2.2 To get paid by marketplaces and companies by bank transfer, Payoneer provides receiving accounts that work like local bank accounts.
+This means, you can receive local bank transfers in local currencies.
 Payments that come to your receiving account are transferred directly to your Payoneer account.

 Other Payoneer customers can make business related payments to you using one of the many ways available to them depending on their eligibility.

 If you provide services through marketplaces such as Airbnb and Upwork, you can just choose Payoneer as the payment method and get paid.

 3.3 Making Payments

 When you use Payoneer to pay another Payoneer user, you don’t have to pay any fee and the balance is transferred from your account to theirs within minutes.

 You can also use Payoneer to make payments to those who do not use Payoneer.
 You simply need to add their bank account details and make the payment from your Payoneer account to their bank account directly.